The entire world of tax knowledge

 Tax return 2025: What's new

 Each year, tax changes and new regulations come into effect.
-Below, we present the key updates for your 2025 tax return that you should be aware of.
+Below, we present the key updates for your 2025 tax return that you should keep in mind.

 Submission deadlines for the 2025 tax return

-The tax return for 2025 must be submitted to the tax office by 31.07.2026 if there is a legal obligation to do so (§ 149 Abs.
+The tax return for 2025 must be submitted to the tax office by 31 July 2026 if there is a legal obligation to do so (§ 149 para.
 2 AO).
-If submitted by a tax advisor, the deadline is automatically extended to 28.02.2027.
-For a voluntary submission (assessment upon application according to § 46 Abs.
-2 Nr.
-8 EStG), there is more time: the deadline is 31.12.2029.
+If submitted by a tax advisor, the deadline is automatically extended to 28 February 2027.
+For a voluntary submission (assessment upon application according to § 46 para.
+2 no. 8 EStG), there is more time: The deadline is 31 December 2029.
 Within this period, a tax return can be submitted retroactively without the risk of late fees.

 Tip: Find out if you are obliged to submit a tax return here.